-Our commitment to delivering memorable, smile-worthy experiences is at the heart of everything we do.
-If we’re not quite reaching our goal, we take the actions we need to get there.
-When we do achieve our goal, we recognize the hard work that went into it — and we know that we couldn’t do it without the efforts of our awesome employees and the feedback of our valued clients — who happen to make us smile too.
+Make your commitment to delivering exceptional experiences the heart of everything you do.
+If you're not quite reaching your goal, take the actions you need to get there.
+When you do achieve your goal, recognize the hard work that went into it — and know that you couldn’t do it without the efforts of your awesome employees and the feedback of your valued clients.

 10. Recognize the journey to client success.

 Client service will continue to evolve — just like everything else in business.
-And though we’ve learned a lot, we don’t pretend to know everything.
-But as long as we have clients, our goal is to serve them in the best ways we can.
+And though it's a learning process, it's okay not to know everything.
+But as long as you have clients, your goal should be to serve them in the best ways you can.

-We're devoted to the journey, which means we'll keep researching and observing organizations and leaders who we believe are doing things right, and we'll never stop short of exceeding our clients' expectations.
+Be devoted to the journey, which means never stop researching and observing organizations and leaders who you believe are doing things right, and never stop short of exceeding your clients' expectations.

 SyncHR by PrimePay at your service.